Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Generalizing to real-world clinical data

+To further investigate \name in real-world clinical settings, we registered 50 CT angiograms (CTAs) and 122 DSAs from neurosurgery patients at Brigham and Women's Hospital \textit{\uline{without patient-specific adaptation}}.
+Using 61 prealigned head CTs from the TotalSegmentator dataset~\cite{wasserthal2023totalsegmentator}, we trained a patient-agnostic pose regression network for skull radiographs.
+For each DSA sequence, we estimated the C-arm pose from the first presubtraction frame, which highlights bony craniofacial structures useful for rigid registration.
+After rigidly registering each patient's CTA to the training template, we automatically corrected the network-estimated poses using our iterative optimizer.

+To evaluate registration accuracy, we manually annotated corresponding keypoints on each X-ray and CT image pair and computed ground truth C-arm poses using the PnP algorithm~\cite{li2012robust}. \name achieved a median mTRE of \qtyci{1.2}{\mm}{IQR}{0.5}{1.9}, further demonstrating generalization to novel anatomical structures in real-world clinical data.
+Manual annotation of these keypoints required over 40 hours of clinicians' time, whereas pose estimation and refinement with \name ran completely automatically in just 10 minutes on a consumer-grade GPU (NVIDIA GeForce RTX 3060) at the clinical site.
+We visualize registered C-arm poses relative to the registration template volume~(\cref{fig:brigham}a) alongside distributions of the recovered pose parameters~(\cref{fig:brigham}b).
+For comparison, we also evaluated iterative optimization initialized from the C-arm pose encoded in the DICOM header~(\cref{sec:dicom}).
+Because these parameters do not account for the positioning of the patient relative to the C-arm, this approach often yielded inaccurate registrations (\qtyci{180.3}{\mm}{IQR}{106.2}{245.0}).

 This clinical dataset also contained novel domain shifts between the 2D and 3D imaging.
-For example, some intraoperative DSAs captured the results of surgical interventions, such as embolized blood vessels or craniotomies~(\cref{fig:brigham}C).
-These findings were not present in preoperative volumes and, thus, not represented in the synthetic X-rays with which the model was trained nor those used to drive pose refinement.
-Despite this, our patient-agnostic model and optimization scheme produced accurate initial and final pose estimates, respectively, highlighting the robustness of \name to interventional changes.
-In addition, many clinical CTAs image only a portion of the skull to minimize radiation exposure.
-Renderings from these CTAs resulted in synthetic X-rays that only partially aligned with the real X-rays~(\cref{fig:brigham}E).
-However, even when given a partial volume, the pose refinement protocol in \name produced accurate alignments.
-Finally, registering this large volume of clinical data with \name was remarkably efficient, requiring only \qty{10}{\minute} for the entire dataset.
-The speed and accuracy of \name enables the development of new image-guidance systems that rely on 2D/3D registration.
+For example, some intraoperative DSAs captured surgical interventions such as embolized blood vessels or craniotomies~(\cref{fig:brigham}c).
+These findings were absent from preoperative volumes and therefore were not represented in the synthetic X-rays used for training or pose refinement.
+Despite this, our patient-agnostic model produced accurate initial and final pose estimates, highlighting \name's robustness to interventional changes.
+Additionally, many clinical CTAs imaged only a portion of the skull to minimize radiation exposure, producing partial synthetic X-rays that contain only a fraction of the anatomy visible in the real X-rays~(\cref{fig:brigham}e).
+Even with partial volumes, \name's pose refinement protocol produced accurate alignments.